Somalia Jan 8-10, 2023

 In the line for Somalia Passport control, I recognized Ric Gazarian and he turned out to be my one and only travel companion on the tour with Visit Mogadishu.
 Rick’s website is Counting Countries where he interviews prominent travellers.
 He also organized the giant Nomad Mania Extraordinary Meetup in Yerevan, Armenia in October 2022.
 He knows many fellow travellers, most on the way to 193.
 Originally from Boston, he lives in Bangkok.

 Cost US$1250.
 The high cost is due to all the security necessary to see Mogadishu safely.
-Their vehicle is a new Toyota Hilux costing US$85,000 that has bullet proof windows and doors (the doors are extremely heavy to close).
+Their vehicle is a new Toyota Hilux costing US$85,000 that has bulletproof windows and doors (the doors are heavy to close).
 On both days, we had 3 armed guards from the police force with us in the back of the truck and walking with us.
-We are told the high cost is due to all the security necessary to move around Mogadishu, but these three were paid only $20 per day and our driver $30/day.
+We are told the high cost is due to all the security necessary to move around Mogadishu, but these three were paid only $20 per day and our driver $30 per day.

 Al-Shabaab has a significant presence in Mogadishu.
 Members have infiltrated the government.
 They demand protection money from most businesses and have grown rich.
-Visit Mogadishu maintains a very low profile and are not having to pay protection bribes.
+Visit Mogadishu maintains a very low profile and does not have to pay protection bribes.
 They are presently the only company offering good tours.

 MOGADISHU (pop 2,388,000 2021) locally known as Xamar or Hamar, is the capital of Somalia.
 The city has served as an important port connecting traders across the Indian Ocean for millennia.
 Mogadishu is located in the coastal Banadir region on the Indian Ocean.